james-stevens/dns-gslb/README.md

 Instead people tend to rely on specific software and / or services to provide fail-over, load-balancing and geo-targeting functionality.

-However, there is a way in which you can have fail-over, load-balancing and geo-targeting using only DNS.
-This has the huge advantages of not introducing more points of failure, as little to no additional cost, uses off-the-shelf software and mostly uses the systems & services you were going to run anyway (mostly!).
+However, there is a way in which you can have fail-over, load-balancing, geo-targeting and D/DoS protection using only DNS.
+This has the huge advantages of not introducing more points of failure, has little to no additional cost, uses off-the-shelf software and mostly uses the systems & services you were going to run anyway (mostly!).

+This is because resolving DNS names already has these features built in, so we can use a specific DNS configuration to add these features to any service.

 ## The Proposal